Learn About GDPR and Website Compliance

 Have you cleaned up your mailing lists?

 Make sure to clean up your email databases.
-If your database of subscribers were not collected according to GDPR standards, then you will need to validate that you have received the necessary consent.
+If your database of subscribers were not collected according to GDPR and ePrivacy Directive standards, then you will need to justify that you have received valid consent.
 This could include sending them a re-permission email so that they can choose to re-opt in.
-This will provide proof of consent and make your business GDPR compliant.
+This will provide proof of user consent and make your business GDPR compliant.